swing-xyz/examples/examples/swaps-api-nextjs-tron/README.md

 ## Getting a Quote

-To perform a swap between ETH and SOL, we first have to get a quote from Swing's Cross-Chain API.
+To perform a swap between ETH and TRX, we first have to get a quote from Swing's Cross-Chain API.

 URL: [https://swap.prod.swing.xyz/v0/transfer/quote](https://swap.prod.swing.xyz/v0/transfer/quote)